 The U.S. unemployment insurance system has provided a safety net for recently out-of-work people since the 1930s.
 With oversight from the U.S. Department of Labor, the system is managed (and funded) at both national and state levels.

-The majority of states offer up to 26 weeks of unemployment benefits, with the benefit amount calculated based on the claimant’s average earnings during .
+The majority of states offer up to 26 weeks of unemployment benefits, with the benefit amount calculated based on the claimant’s average earnings during a recent base period, typically the first four of the last five completed calendar quarters before the claim is filed.
 States cut weekly checks or make direct deposits to eligible workers using the unemployment insurance tax money they collect from employers.

 Who can claim unemployment?

 To be eligible for unemployment benefits, a person needs to meet the state's requirements for wages earned or time worked during an established base period.
-With COVID-19 being a major exception, unemployed individuals must also prove they are actively looking for work in order to keep receiving payments.
+Unemployed individuals must also prove they are actively looking for work in order to keep receiving payments.

 Generally speaking, workers can’t collect unemployment if they’ve been fired with proper cause, such as misconduct or violation of company policy.
-Rules surrounding eligibility vary widely between states, especially during the COVID-19 pandemic.
+Retirement is also not a valid reason to collect unemployment.
+Rules surrounding eligibility vary widely between states.
 Check with your state’s labor office for complete information.

 [Read more: Can Fired Employees Collect Unemployment?]